-The objective of the SafeOnStage project is to develop a model for safety training for the Finnish technical theatre and event technology industry.
+The objective of the SafeOnStage project was to develop a model for safety training for the Finnish technical theatre and event technology industry.
 The training will enable the students to learn safety competencies as part of their daily job and within their own work community.
-The training model will be an effective and flexible solution to acquiring safety knowledge and skills
+The training model is an effective and flexible solution to acquiring safety knowledge and skills

-The main target group of the project consists of people working in the live performance, theatre, and event engineering sectors, whose job role is entirely or partly connected to the safe execution of live events.
-During the project, they will participate in a program that follows the newly invented safety training model.
-In addition, the program will provide training for people responsible for workplace and team safety as well specialists who have the capacity to work as safety trainers in the industry.
+The main target group of the project consisted of people working in the live performance, theatre, and event engineering sectors, whose job role is entirely or partly connected to the safe execution of live events.
+During the project, they participated in a program that followed the newly invented safety training model.
+In addition, the program provided training for people responsible for workplace and team safety as well specialists who have the capacity to work as safety trainers in the industry.

 More on ETTE project, please visit https://stage-tech-edu.eu/